swei5/michigan_notes/BL-300/2 Agency.md

 6. How long is worker employed?
 7. Is worker paid on basis of time or by the job?
 8. Does worker offer services to the general public?

+These questions, however, are not weighted equally and could be subjective, meaning that it could be difficult at times to decide whether if a worker is an employee.

 In 2019, the state of California launches the **ABC test** for the same purpose, replacing the old rules.